Elioniel/javascript-inc/UPCOMING.md

 # This are the futures addition i'm working on

-* persistence of upgrades
+* Persistence of upgrades

-* upgrades dissapear if completed
+* Upgrades dissapear if completed

-* achievement persistence
+* Achievement persistence

+* Multiple buy

 * Rebirth